kluchey/OMG/pages/MCV4U 5-R Review.md

 				- logseq.order-list-type:: number
 		- In his handout, Mr. Cluchey messed up and wrote $\langle -2,-1,-6 \rangle$, introducing an extra negative.
 Does this new, erroneous system still have a point of intersection or is it skew? logseq.order-list-type:: number
+			- *Solution*.
+			  logseq.order-list-type:: number
+				- No, there will not be a point of intersection.
+In the solution to part a, we found $t=2$ by using only the $x$ and $y$ components. logseq.order-list-type:: number
 		- Determine the point of intersection for the following system of equations in $\R^3$. $t,k\in\R$ logseq.order-list-type:: number
 		  $$\begin{cases} L_3: & \{ x=1-k, 2y=k+1, z=2-2k \} \\ L_4: & \langle \frac{1}{2},\frac{3}{4},1 \rangle +t\langle 2,-1,4 \rangle \end{cases}$$